a-lundsgaard/FILE_BUTLER/README.md

 ## Features

-Features includes working with files e.g. merging PDF files or extracting text from images.
+Features are continously added and includes working with files e.g. merging PDF files or extracting text from images.

 ## Stack
 Developed using Next.js, Tailwind CSS, TypesScript and Vercell for DevOps.